As a child, there was a popular counting rhyme:

 • Al Shaqab Stud (Qatar): 4 champions, 14 medals (8 gold)

 ♘ RAWDAT E'TANIYA STUD.
 This stud farm is owned by Sheikh Jassim bin Hamad Al Thani, the brother of Qatar's Emir.
-Sheikh Jassim famously gave up his claim to the throne, dedicated himself to the global sports industry.
+Sheikh Jassim is a prominent Qatari royal, banker, and businessman.

 Sheikh Jassim bin Hamad Al Thani is a driving force behind international Arabian horse shows and is known for his impressive collection of Arabian horses, including the legendary Baanderos, a symbol of Peace and Unity.